dashbird/site/content/blog/cost-efficient-ways-to-run-dynamodb-tables.md

 If you are considering the On-demand capacity for a read-intensive table, maybe the cache service, DAX, can be a more economical alternative

 But it really depends on the level of usage.
 A relatively small DAX instance (t2.medium) would cost the equivalent of more than 200 Million read operations in On-demand mode.
-In this case, the costs savings are only possible in high-throughput scenarios.
+In this case, the cost savings are only possible in high-throughput scenarios.

 ## Queue-load leveling for write-intensive tables